International Association of Sports Law

-International Association of Sports Law (IASL) is an international scientific association founded during the 1st International Congress on Sports Law, 11–13 December 1992 in Athens and seated in Olympia, Greece.
-Since then IASL is activated as far as administrative matters are concerned in Athens and in its President’s country of origin.
+International Association of Sports Law (IASL) is an international scientific association founded during the 1st International Congress on Sports Law, 11–13 December 1992 in Athens, and based in Olympia, Greece.
+Since then IASL is active in administrative matters in Athens and in its country of origin.

 Objective

-The objective of IASL is the cultivation and the development of the Science, the research and the teaching of Sports Law and the institution of the Olympic Games.
+The objective of IASL is the development of the research and teaching of Sports law and the institution of the Olympic Games.
 The studies, the collection of the international sports jurisprudence, programming and consultative in the legislative, administrative, organizational and practical section of Sports Law and the institution of the Olympic Games, are the aims of the Association.

 Members

 IASL members may be natural and/or legal persons actively participating in the research, teaching and practical application of Sports Law as well as the institution of the Olympic Games.

-Whoever is interested in becoming member of IASL is asked to fill in an application form.
-The annual membership fee depends on the member’s status, according to the relevant categorization of the above application form.
-Current President of IASL is Dimitrios Panagiotopoulos (Assoc.
-Professor, University of Athens, Advocate, President of Hellenic Center of Research on Sports Law (H.C.R.S.L.), 13 Veranzerou St., 10677 Athens, Greece).

 Congress

 IASL has already organized more than 15th Congresses.
 The latest ones and the upcoming, 14th International Congress that will take place in Athens, are: